AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Hawaii Yes, all drivers Yes, drivers under age 18 Yes, all drivers Primary Fine $250 for each offense, $300 for violations in a school or construction zone None

-Indiana Yes, all drivers Yes, drivers younger than 21 Yes, all drivers Primary Fine Up to $500 for each offense 2 for each offense
+Indiana Yes, all drivers Yes, drivers younger than 21 Yes, all drivers Primary Fine Up to $500 for each offense 4

-Kansas None Anyone with learner’s permits and intermediate licenses Yes, all drivers Primary Fine $60 for each offense None
+Kansas None Anyone with learner’s permits and intermediate licenses Yes, all drivers Primary Fine Up to $150 for first offense and up to $500 for subsequent offenses within two years (as of 2025) None

-Kentucky None Yes, drivers under age 18 Yes, all drivers Primary Fine $25 for first offense, $50 for subsequent offenses 3
+Kentucky Yes, all drivers Yes, drivers under age 18 Yes, all drivers Primary Fine $25 for first offense, $50 for subsequent offenses 3

-Louisiana Yes, for drivers in signed school zones Yes, all novice drivers Yes, statewide ban for all drivers Primary law, secondary law for novice drivers ages 18 and above Fine $25-$500 for first offense and possible community service at judge’s discretion; each subsequent violation punishable by a fine of no more than $1,000, a 60-day driver’s license suspension, and possible community service at judge’s discretion None
+Louisiana Yes, for drivers in signed school zones Yes, all drivers under the age of 18 Yes, statewide ban for all drivers Primary law, secondary law for novice drivers ages 18 and above Fine $25-$500 for first offense and possible community service at judge’s discretion; each subsequent violation punishable by a fine of no more than $1,000, a 60-day driver’s license suspension, and possible community service at judge’s discretion None

-Maine Yes, all drivers Anyone with learner’s permits and intermediate licenses Yes, all drivers Primary Fine, license suspension for 30-90 days for subsequent violations within 3-year period No less than $250 for first offense, no less than $500 for subsequent offenses within 3-year period 2
+Maine Yes, all drivers Yes, anyone with learner’s permits and intermediate licenses or under 18 years old Yes, all drivers Primary Fine, license suspension for 30-90 days for subsequent violations within 3-year period No less than $250 for first offense, no less than $500 for subsequent offenses within 3-year period 2

 Maryland Yes, all drivers Yes, drivers under age 18 Yes, all drivers Primary Fine $70, which includes court fees; $110 if the violation results in a car crash 1, or 3 if violation results in a car crash